fabioravila/timemonkey-csharp/README.md

 Several codes and have been taken from internet examples, github and stackoverflow responses, I will try to relate them all here.

-github.com/gmamaladze/globalmousekeyhook - For mouse and keyboard hook
+github.com/gmamaladze/globalmousekeyhook - For mouse and keyboard hook github.com/gmamaladze/globalmousekeyhook - For mouse and keyboard hook extensions and rich details